pgpbpadilla/pgpbpadilla.github.io/_drafts/chollet-general-intelligence-test.md

 outputs are generated, a score for the current response and feedback to the intelligent system.

-Link to Hutter: Agent and Environment(#hutter-aixi)

-Chollet: Agent as a skill program syntheziser for a specific task

-TODO: Diagram goes here.

 <div style="text-align: center">
     <img src="/assets/images/chollet-system-skill-task.png">
     <figcaption>